drand/tlock/README.md

 ## tlock: Timelock Encryption/Decryption Made Practical

-tlock gives you time based encryption and decryption capabilities by relying on a [drand](https://drand.love/) threshold network.
+tlock gives you time based encryption and decryption capabilities by relying on a [drand](https://drand.love/) threshold network as described in [our tlock paper](https://eprint.iacr.org/2023/189).
-It's also a Go library, which is used to implement the `tle` command line tool enabling anybody to leverage timelock encryption.
+It is implemented here as a Go library, which is used to implement the `tle` command line tool enabling anybody to leverage timelock encryption.
+A compatible Typescript implementation can be found in [tlock-js](https://github.com/drand/tlock-js/) and a third-party implementation in Rust is available at [tlock-rs](https://github.com/thibmeu/tlock-rs).

 Our timelock encryption system relies on an "[unchained drand network](https://drand.love/blog/2022/02/21/multi-frequency-support-and-timelock-encryption-capabilities/)".